Here's four B2B payment methods to improve alcohol delivery and receiving in your retail stores and make everyone's jobs easier.

 2. Monitor Category Change and Customer Preferences

 Is the product mix at stores changing?
 Monitor recent delivery data to see if new products are being delivered, and monitor whether the assortment reflects what customers want to buy.
 Tailoring the product mix to the store’s clientele is a great way to maximize sales.
-The market for Direct Store Delivery (DSD) goods is changing rapidly, and vendors and retailers need to remain active and responsive to customers to compete successfully with rivals.
+The market for Direct Store Delivery (DSD) goods is changing rapidly, and vendors and retailers need to remain responsive to customers to compete successfully with rivals.

-3. Build Your Customer Base
+3. Expand Your Customer Base

 4. Maintain Planogram Compliance